 - 1 teaspoon sugar

-- 2 cups cooked chicken chopped into bite size pieces (store bought rotisserie chicken works well)
+- 2 cups rotisserie chicken chopped into bite size pieces

-- 1 cup shredded Italian 4 cheese blend
+- 2 cups shredded Italian 4 cheese blend or more, as needed

 - 6 ounces goat cheese

-- Preheat oven to 450 degrees F and move oven rack to lowest position.
+- Preheat oven to 475 degrees F and move oven rack to lowest position.
+Coat two large baking sheets lightly with olive oil and set aside.

-- Divide the marinara between the two pizza crusts.
+- Top one of the crusts with half of the marinara.
 It should be enough to just lightly coat the dough.
-Top with the chicken.
-Using a small spoon, dot the pesto over the top of each pizza.
-Sprinkle on the shredded cheese and then drop small pieces of goat cheese over the top.
+Top with half the chicken.
+Using a small spoon, dot half of the pesto over the top.
+Sprinkle on half of the shredded cheese and then drop small pieces of half of the goat cheese over the top.

-- Bake for 10 to 12 minutes, on the bottom rack of your oven, till crust is lightly golden brown and cheese is melted.
-Remove from oven and allow to sit for a few minutes before slicing and serving.
+- Bake for 10 to 12 minutes, on the bottom rack of your oven, until the crust is golden brown and the cheese is melted.
+Remove from the oven and allow to rest for a few minutes before slicing and serving.